carpentries/instructor-training/_episodes/06-feedback.md

 We use formative assessment of learners during workshops to help track learners' progress and adjust our approach to teaching the content as needed.
-But formative assessment isn't just for learners.
+But formative assessment is not just for learners.
 As we'll discuss in more detail [later]({{ page.root }}/11-practice-teaching/), teaching is also a skill that is improved through regular practice and feedback.
 We gather feedback from our learners at multiple points in the workshop and in different forms.